Sud-B/Chefwu/README.md

 # Chefwu
-Website project using CSS and Javascript
+Website for a restaurant - project using CSS and Javascript (Jquery)

 http://blink.dreamhosters.com/chefwu/